mindis/snowplow.github.com/_posts/2013-11-11-round-up-and-thank-you-for-the-budapest-bi-conference-last-week.md

 <!--more-->

-## 1. The Python toolset for data analytics is devloping incredibly rapidly
+## 1. The Python toolset for data analytics is developing incredibly rapidly

-We were fortunate to hear talks from three data scientists who are very active in the Python community: [Almar Klein] [almar-klein] (who is part of the team developing [VisPy] [vispy], an advanced visualization library), Olivier Grisel (who is part of the team developing [scikit-learn] [scikit-learn], a machine learning library) and [Yves J. Hilpisch] [yves] (who works at [Continuum Analytics] [continuum-analytics], who've produced a raft of Python libraries incl. a just-in-time compiler) talk through the Python ecosystem and some of the developments in it.
+We were fortunate to hear talks from three data scientists who are very active in the Python community: [Almar Klein] [almar-klein] (who is part of the team developing [VisPy] [vispy], an advanced visualization library), Olivier Grisel (who is part of the team developing [scikit-learn] [scikit-learn], a machine learning library) and [Yves J. Hilpisch] [yves] (from [Continuum Analytics] [continuum-analytics], who've produced a raft of Python libraries incl. a just-in-time compiler).
+All three introduced us to compelling and fast-developing aspects of the Python data analytics ecosystem.

-Olivier's prsentation is can be accessed [here](https://speakerdeck.com/ogrisel/growing-randomized-trees-in-the-cloud-1).
+Olivier's presentation can be accessed [here](https://speakerdeck.com/ogrisel/growing-randomized-trees-in-the-cloud-1).

-Almar's presentation can be downloaded [here] (https://github.com/vispy/static/raw/master/vispy-biforum-2013.pdf).
+Almar's presentation can be downloaded [here](https://github.com/vispy/static/raw/master/vispy-biforum-2013.pdf).

-I hope to update this post with links to Yves's presentation shortly.
-(Once I've located it.)
+Yves's presentation can be browsed as a hosted iPython notebook [here](https://www.wakari.io/sharing/bundle/yves/CAE_Python_Next_Gen_Analytics).

 I also hope to add some Python tutorials to the [Snowplow Analytics Cookbook] [cookbook] in the future.

 ## 2. BI offerings are pushing beyond traditional OLAP into predictive analytics / modelling

 I've always used BI tools for slicing / dicing data, and R for modelling and predictive analytics.
-So it was interesting to learn that many analytics tools are now incorporating modelling and predictive analytics capabilities via a GUI, including [RapidMiner] [rapid-miner], [Spotfire] [spotfire] and [Knime] [knime] amongst others.
+So it was interesting to learn that many of these tools are now incorporating modelling and predictive analytics capabilities via a GUI, including [RapidMiner] [rapid-miner], [Spotfire] [spotfire] and [Knime] [knime] amongst others.

 ## 3. Media Companies boast some of the most sophisticated big data analytics platforms

-We know that in the UK, media companies including the Guardian and Channel4 have implemented internally some incredibly sophisticated data pipelines and analytics engines.
-It was great to learn (though not surprising) that European media companies have also implemented very sophisticated analytics infrastructure.
-In particular, we thoroughly enjoyed hearing about the Hadoop / R / Python stack at [Sanoma Media] [sanoma] from [Sander Kieft] [skieft] and [Jelmer Voogel] [jvoogel].
+We know that in the UK, media companies including the Guardian and Channel 4 have implemented internally some super-sophisticated data pipelines and analytics engines.
+It was great to learn (though not surprising) that European media companies have also implemented equally sophisticated analytics infrastructure.
+In particular, we thoroughly enjoyed hearing about the Hadoop, R and Jython stack built at [Sanoma Media] [sanoma] from [Sander Kieft] [skieft] and [Jelmer Voogel] [jvoogel].

 Again, I hope to post a link to their slides shortly.

 ## 4. The Budapest tech scene is buzzing

 Budapest is home to some very exciting, and rapidly growing tech companies.
-It was great to meet [Balázs Szakács] [bzarkacs] from [Ustream] [ustream], who presented on the development to date of the analytics stack at UStream, as well as [Zoltán Csaba Tóth] [zoltan] from [Prezi] [prezi] and [Gabor Ratky] [rgabo] from [Secret Sauce Partners] [ssp].
+It was great to meet [Balázs Szakács] [bzarkacs] from [Ustream] [ustream], who presented on the development to date of the analytics stack at UStream, as well as [Zoltán Csaba Tóth] [zoltan] from [Prezi] [prezi] and of course Snowplow community member [Gabor Ratky] [rgabo] from [Secret Sauce Partners] [ssp].

-Again, I hope to post a link to Balazs's slides in due course.
+Again, I hope to post a link to Balázs's slides in due course.

 ## Thank you

-Big thanks to the many people who made the conference possible and enjoyable, especially [Bence Arato] [bence], who organised it and invited us to speak.
-We look forward to returning!
+Big thanks to the many people who made the conference possible and enjoyable, especially [Bence Arató] [bence], who organised it and invited us to speak.
+We look forward to returning next year!

 [budapest-bi]: http://budapestbiforum.com/